JudahGabriel/OctoStore/README.md

 To update your app's release notes in the Microsoft Store, you can include a `whatsNew` field in your `ms-store-publish.json` file.
 This field should contain a string with the release notes for your app.

+The `whatsNew` field can also be a link that contains the release notes.
+It can be an absolute URL or a relative URL to a file in your repo.

 Alternately, if you omit `whatsNew`, OctoStore will automatically use the release notes from your latest GitHub Release.